How to Choose a Patio Umbrella: A Complete Guide

 The form and function of wood and metal frames are different, so consider your outdoor area and what's most important to you.
 Ask yourself:

-• What material or color would look best in your open space?
+- What material or color would look best in your outdoor environment?

 Don't Forget a Base…

-To prevent tipping, ensure this outdoor furniture piece is securely fastened.
+Ensure this outdoor furniture piece is securely fastened to prevent tipping.
 Note that you'll need a heavy base for stability and reinforcement even if your dining table has an umbrella hole.
-Most patio umbrellas include a base, but it's essential to read the fine print to check the weight and if it requires sand or pavers.
+Most patio umbrellas include a base, but it's essential to read the fine print to check the weight and whether it requires sand or pavers.

 The standard way to determine the correct umbrella base weight is to multiply the width of the canopy by 10.
 So, a 9' patio umbrella would call for a 90-pound base weight.
 However, you may want to increase it from 10 to 15 if you experience extreme winds or reduce it from 10 to 5 if the umbrella pole is in the center of a large, sturdy table.